 The unexpected insight into the relationship between physical activity and energy expenditure points to insights about human beings that are initially unexpected for those of us who view humans as the product of God’s handiwork.
 Constrained energy expenditure doesn’t make much sense if we think about it in the context of a Western lifestyle.
 But when we consider it in light of the way human beings have lived for much of human history, it makes perfect sense.
 And the difference in our average energy expenditure compared to other primates highlights our unique and exceptional nature, adding to the weight (pun intended) of evidence for human exceptionalism.

-Returning to my diet plan, I guess it doesn’t take a biochemist to know what to do to lose weight—just eat less.
+Returning to my diet plan: I guess it doesn’t take a biochemist to know what do to lose weight—just eat less.